wen-ethan/serial-vga-display/README.md

     bringup/                 designs that prove one layer at a time rtl/                     new RTL for this project
-    sim/                     testbenches and saved waveform signal sets tools/                   the font ROM generator and the font it reads docs/                    design rationale and verification record
+    sim/                     testbenches and saved waveform signal sets tools/                   the font ROM generator, the font it reads, and the sender docs/                    design rationale and verification record
     build/                   generated, gitignored